veertuinc/gitlab-runner/README.md

       - Added {gitlab runner version}/{anka executor version}
   - `ci/version`
       - Modified echo so the version doesn't contain useless stuff
+  - `create-docker.bash`
+      - Script for building, tagging, and pushing to veertu/ dockerhub

 > `executor/ssh.go` must stay as an available executor for tests to pass.